Swedish slave trade: Abolition

+In parallel with the increasing manumission-wills of slaves during the 13th-century, different parts of Sweden started to ban slavery within their counties, while it remained legal in others.

+The last document mentioning a slave in Sweden is a will from 1310, which manumitted the male slave Karelus.

+Thralldom was finally outlawed by King Magnus IV of Sweden in 1335.

+In practice, the 1335 was the abolition of slavery in the Counties of Västergötland and Värend, but since slavery had already been prohibited in the rest of the counties before, the 1335 ban in the only two counties were slavery remained legal, also meant the final abolition of slavery in Sweden as a whole.

+In reality, there would have been very few slaves left in Sweden by the time of its final abolition, and it is seen as likely that all had already been manumitted by that point.

+Swedish slavery and slave trade in the early modern period

-Trading Stations in Africa
+Trading stations in Africa

 In 1650, Sweden established trading stations along the West African coast, with bases in an area called the Swedish Gold Coast which was later a part of the West African Gold Coast, and which is today part of Ghana.
 Sweden and Denmark were competing for positions as regional powers during this period, and the Danes followed the Swedes to Africa, setting up stations a couple of years later.
 In 1663, the Swedish Gold Coast was taken over by the Danish colonial power and became part of the Danish Gold Coast.
 There is no historical documentation that shows that slaves were ever traded in the trading stations during their 13-year Swedish possession.

 Swedish trading stations reappeared in the 18th century, when Sweden established a colonial presence in the Caribbean.